-Because of our experiential approach to education, applicants for this executive certificate program must have at least ten years of progressively responsible professional work experience, seven of which should be managerial in nature but can include management of people, products, programs or projects.
+Because of our experiential approach to education, applicants for this executive certificate program must have at least ten years of progressively responsible professional work experience, seven of which should be managerial in nature but can include management of people, products, programs, or projects.

-Two recommendations from supervisors using forms supplied in the application are required from each applicant.
-Applicants unable to meet the requirement for supervisors should consult with the recruiter for recommendation options.
+Two recommendations from current or former supervisors using online evaluation forms supplied to recommenders by the university.
+Applicants without supervisors (i.e. entrepreneurs, business owners, CEOs) should consult with the recruiter for recommendation options.